 What Are The Cub Scout Ranks?

-Below are the ranks of Cub Scouting and a brief description of each one:
+Below are the ranks of Cub Scouting and a brief description of each one (also linked are my guides to completing the adventures and earning each rank 😀 ):

 - Lion: The first rank in Cub Scouts for youth in kindergarten, typically under 6 years old.
 Lion rank Cub Scouts are typically always accompanied by an adult.